-This section, plus the common rules in Error!
-Not a valid bookmark self-reference. on page 15, gives a minimum configuration for each supported application.
-Refer to Error!
-Reference source not found. for the full set of firewall rules.
+This section, plus the common rules in Firewalls (DMZ deployment), gives a minimum configuration for each supported application.
+Refer to Appendix A: Firewall Configuration Reference for the full set of firewall rules.

-8.1 v6.0+
+8.1 MiCollab Client v6.0+

 Warning: MBG 7.0 required a port-forwarding rule for port 36008 that directed traffic to the MiCollab Client server.
 After upgrading to MBG 7.1 or higher, this rule must be removed from the MSL Port Forwarding panel.